bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 Forms to External Resources
 ---------------------------

-Rails' form helpers can also be used to build a form for posting data to an external resource.
+Quails' form helpers can also be used to build a form for posting data to an external resource.
 However, at times it can be necessary to set an `authenticity_token` for the resource; this can be done by passing an `authenticity_token: 'your_external_token'` parameter to the `form_tag` options:

 ```erb
 <%= form_tag 'http://farfar.away/form', authenticity_token: 'external_token' do %>